karanankit01/LuaFormatter-Report/_posts/2020-08-24-Final-report.markdown

 ## Technologies involved
 The technologies which I learned and used in the project are given below:
  * Used Args parser and group validator to set configuration flags.
- * **Std::Maps** are used to store the configuration value from command line flags and validators of configuration field.
+ * **Std::map** are used to store the configuration value from command line flags and validators of configuration field.
  * Used **`std::any`** for storing values of every configuration field in a single map which later processed by **`std::any_cast`**.
  * Used lambda function to implement the validator.
  * Used generic programming to keep the project in standard layout.